gatewaycash/gateway/modules/docs/docs/api.html.md

 `contributionAmount` | The amount, in units of `contributionCurrency`, to contribute `contributionCurrency` | A three-digit currency code.
 Possible values: `USD`, `EUR`, `JPY`, `CNY` and of course `BCH` which is the default
-`contributionPercentage` | A percentage of each payment to send to Gateway `contributionLessMore` | Indicates whether the lesser or the greater of the two values should be contributed
+`contributionPercentage` | A percentage of each payment to send to Gateway `contributionLessMore` | Indicates whether the lesser or the greater of contributionAmount and contributionPercentage should be contributed

 ## Updating Contribution Settings